-Build a full-featured personal finance app—transaction tracking, budgets, categories, analytics, and alerts—using Adalo’s no-code platform.
-Follow these concrete steps to go from blank project to a publishable MVP.
+Build a full-featured personal finance app—transaction tracking, budgets, categories, analytics, and alerts—using Adalo’s platform.
+Follow these concrete steps to go from blank project to a publishable app.
+You can even publish the same app to the web, native iOS, and native Android with Adalo, all without writing a line of code.

 Data & compliance note: Budgeting/“PFM” apps primarily aggregate and visualize user data.
 Compliance requirements vary by use case and jurisdiction; consult counsel if you add money movement (payments, lending, custody) or collect sensitive financial identifiers.